 An "EC graduate" is a child who practiced EC and is now consistently asking to go to the bathroom or taking herself and things are smooth sailing.

-The main distinguishing feature between practicing EC and graduation, is that during EC the caregiver is often initiating and doing most of the work.
-After graduation, the child is often initiating and can do most steps herself, although she may require help with certain things like manipulating clothing.
+The main distinguishing feature between practicing elimination communication and EC graduation is that during EC the caregiver is often initiating and doing most of the work.
+After graduation, the child is often initiating and can do most steps himself, although he may require help with certain things like manipulating clothing.
 I think within the EC circles, there are many different interpretations of what counts as becoming an "EC graduate".

 Now hopefully we are all on the same page as we use this elimination communication lingo to dive into more details about how to do EC.